JuPfu/hub75_lvgl/README.md

    * Rename it to `lv_conf.h`
    * Modify it to match your needs (use this project as reference)

-   Your directory structure should look simlar to this
+   Your directory structure should look similar to this
    ```bash
    lvgl/
    lv_conf.h